 At the time, the Gorbash Steppe was a rich and fertile region fed by many great rivers.
 These were all intentionally dammed or diverted in an effort to starve the people of the steppes.
 While the region still saw too much rainfall to be entirely turned to desert, there was no longer the water needed to support large-scale agriculture.
 This forced much of the population on the northern side to retreat south, and caused many "wars of last resort" that generally ended poorly.

-However, by this time the people of Layloma had generally found a mutual cultural identity, and while the warring states lasted across the second chaotic era, it was seen as an internal conflict, and when word of Eieber's March reached Layloma, they were quick to solidify and join the new Alliance.
+However, by this time the people of Layloma had generally found a mutual cultural identity, and while the warring states lasted across the second chaotic era, it was seen as an internal conflict, and when word of Eieber's Long March reached Layloma, they were quick to solidify and join the new Alliance.

 When the 23rd emperor grew close to death, he had no say in his heir, with the senate instead choosing a successor.
 This was not to say direct offspring or family members were out of the running, and returning to a dynastic quality was desired by many citizens.
 Thus, the 23rd emperor's nephew became the 24th, who was succeeded by his grandson.